Valerio3240264/nn-scratch/doc/CLASSES_DOCUMENTATION.md

 - `pred`: pointer to the predecessor (this pointer can be seen as an edge in the computational graph of the neural network)

 **Constructors:**
-- `weights(int input_size, int output_size)`: creates a new array for the weights and gradients arrays and sets the predecessor to nullptr
+- `weights(int input_size, int output_size)`: creates a new array for the weights and gradients arrays and sets the predecessor to nullptr.
+Weights are initialized using Xavier/Glorot initialization (scaled by `sqrt(1/input_size)`) for better convergence.

 **Methods:**
 - `values_pointer()`: returns the pointer to the weights array